-Probation: An official warning that a student is not progressing academically as required by the program/university.
-A student on probation is allowed to continue coursework.

-Discontinuation: Requires a student to take time off from the program based on academic performance.
+- Probation: An official warning that a student is not progressing academically as required by the program/university.
+A student on probation is allowed to continue coursework. - Discontinuation: Requires a student to take time off from the program based on academic performance.
 The student will restart the program according to the discontinuation agreement between the student and the Sr. Associate Dean.
-Upon return to his/her/they program, the student will be placed on academic probation.

-- Dismissal: A student who is dismissed is no longer matriculated and will not be allowed to continue coursework.
+Upon return to his/her/they program, the student will be placed on academic probation. - Dismissal: A student who is dismissed is no longer matriculated and will not be allowed to continue coursework.
 To be subject to dismissal, a student must first be placed on academic probation. - Continuous Enrollment: Once admitted to a graduate degree program or graduate certificate program, students must maintain continuous enrollment and be registered for a minimum of one credit hour during all phases of their graduate education, including the terms in which they are admitted and graduate.
 Failing to do so without a Graduate College approved Leave of Absence is considered to be a lack of academic progress. - Leave of Absence: Graduate students planning to discontinue registration for a semester or more must submit a Leave of Absence request via their Interactive Plan of Study (iPOS).
 This request must be submitted and approved before the anticipated semester of non-registration.
 Students may request a maximum of two semesters of leave during their entire program.
 A student with a Graduate College approved Leave of Absence is not required to pay tuition and/or fees, but in turn, is not permitted to place any demands on university faculty or use any university resources.
 These resources include university libraries, laboratories, recreation facilities or faculty time.
 Having an approved Leave of Absence by the Graduate College will enable students to re-enter their program without re-applying to the university. - Plan of Study: Courses needed to meet the graduate degree requirements, comprised of core and elective courses.
-Students are advised to consult with a Program Operations Coordinator regarding their plan of study. - Thesis Equivalency Course: Students must receive a grade of B or better to pass and fulfill degree requirements.
-Thesis Equivalency courses are defined as follows: - Master of Real Estate Development RED 515 Synthesis Project #3 - Master of Finance FIN 575 Applied Science in Finance - Master of Science in Global Logistics SCM 593 Applied Project - Master of Science in Information Management CIS 575 Emerging Technologies - Master of Science in Business Analytics SCM/CIS 593 Applied Project - Master of Accountancy ACC 586 Shareholder Value Creation and Financial Statement Analysis - Master of Taxation ACC 589 Multijurisdictional Tax III - Master of Science in Supply Chain Management SCM 551 Advanced Supply Chain Planning and Control - Master of Science in Management MGT 593 Applied Project - Voluntary Withdrawal from a Graduate Program: If a student wishes to withdraw from a graduate program, the student should complete the Voluntary Withdrawal form.
+Students are advised to consult with a Program Operations Coordinator regarding their plan of study.

+Thesis Equivalency Course: Students must receive a grade of B or better to pass and fulfill degree requirements.
+Thesis Equivalency courses are defined as follows:

+- Master of Real Estate Development RED 515 Synthesis Project #3 - Master of Finance FIN 575 Applied Science in Finance - Master of Science in Global Logistics SCM 593 Applied Project - Master of Science in Information Management CIS 575 Emerging Technologies - Master of Science in Business Analytics SCM/CIS 593 Applied Project - Master of Accountancy ACC 512 Advanced Auditing - Master of Taxation ACC 589 International Taxation - Master of Science in Supply Chain Management SCM 551 Advanced Supply Chain Planning and Control - Master of Science in Management MGT 593 Applied Project - Master of Science in Artificial Intelligence in Business CIS 576 Transforming Business with AI

+- Master of Science in Entrepreneurship & Innovation IVD 661 Innovation Studio V:Scale - Voluntary Withdrawal from a Graduate Program: If a student wishes to withdraw from a graduate program, the student should complete the Voluntary Withdrawal form.
 Information on other types of Withdrawal (i.e. medical withdrawal, compassionate leave), can be found at: https://students.asu.edu/drop-add. - International Enrollment Policies: F-1 and J-1 students are required to maintain full-time enrollment status (9 credit hours per semester).
 Academic integrity violations, withdrawal, dismissal, and/or discontinuation from a degree program can have consequences regarding visa status.
 Federal guidelines on visa status supersede W. P. Carey graduate program academic policies.
-For any visa status questions, contact the International Students and Scholars Center (ISSC) at ASU at (480) 727-4776 or issc@asu.edu.
+For any visa status questions, contact the International Students and Scholars Center (ISSC) at ASU at (480) 727-4776 or Issc@asu.edu.